robertstettner/drone-mvn-auth/README.md

 - `active_profiles[]`: the active profiles
 - `debug`: debug mode (optional: set to `true` for verbose messages)

+### Secrets mode

+The secrets mode allows for usage of Drone secrets for parameters.
+For every parameter, the secret prefix to use is `maven_`.
+For example, for storing the `servers` parameter as a secret, the key would be `maven_servers`.
+The value for that parameter would still need to be serialised JSON.

 ### Drone configuration example

 ```yaml